 - Futures on the US Dollar price of Bitcoin Cash

-- Futures on the bitcoin price of Ripple XRP.
+- Futures on the Euro price of Bitcoin*

 Futures come in two main types:

 - Perpetual contracts which have no expiry/settlement and instead auto-roll every 4-hours with a funding rate mechanism paid between Long and Short positions to anchor the price to the spot rate

 - Fixed Maturity contracts with a Monthly and Quarterly maturity schedule.
 XBTUSD and ETHUSD have Semiannual contracts in addition to Monthly and Quarterly.
 These carry an alias/tag for easier reference: Month, Quarter, and Semiannual.